sobhydo/sobhydo/README.md

 - 🤖 I'm a **Mechatronics and Robotics Engineer** with a deep interest in designing innovative and intelligent systems.
 My expertise spans across **Electronics**, **Control Systems**, **Embedded Systems**, **Python**, **C/C++**, **MATLAB**, **PCB Design**, **Microcontrollers (e.g., Arduino, STM32)**, and **Robotics Simulation (ROS, Gazebo)**, among other technologies.

-- 🔭 Currently, I'm working at  [Dubai Future Foundation and Dubai Center of AI](https://dubaifuture.ae) as a EIR and PgM, where I Support Dubai Future Accelerators and Dubai Center of AI Attracting the global talent and Make Dubai the Destination for AI Companies across the Globe.
+- 🔭 Currently, I'm working at  [Dubai Future Foundation and Dubai Center of AI](https://dubaifuture.ae) as EIR and PgM, where I Support Dubai Future Accelerators and Dubai Center of AI Attracting the global talent and Make Dubai the Destination for AI Companies across the Globe.

 - 🌱 I'm constantly learning and expanding my skillset in Software and Hardware Development, AI and Community development.